Alf Ramsey: 1972 European Championship

-England reached the last eight of the 1972 European championship by topping their qualification group which also contained Switzerland, Greece and Malta.
+England reached the last eight of the 1972 European championship by topping their qualification group, which also contained Switzerland, Greece and Malta.
 They dropped only one point in the qualification, in a 1–1 home draw with Switzerland.
 England then faced West Germany again in a match to be played over two legs, to determine who would progress to the finals (which would feature only four teams).
-A 3–1 home defeat at Wembley, followed by a scoreless draw in Berlin, meant that England were eliminated.
+A 3–1 home defeat at Wembley, followed by a goalless draw in Berlin, meant that England were eliminated.
 The football played by England against West Germany was described by the journalist Hugh McIlvanney as "cautious joyless football" and as an indicator that the England era under Ramsey had run its course.
 West Germany went on to win the competition by beating the Soviet Union 3–0 in the final.

 1974 World Cup

 England's qualification group for the 1974 World Cup, included just two other teams: Poland and Wales.
 However the Poles, who had not qualified for a World Cup finals since 1938, were an improved team who would go on to finish third in the tournament.
 A home draw with Wales, followed by a defeat in Chorzów, meant that England had to win their final match against Poland at Wembley in October 1973.
 Ramsey had asked for the Football League games to be postponed on the weekend before the game to assist England's preparations.
-This request was refused by Football League secretary, Alan Hardaker who said: "It is a football match, not a war".
+This request was refused by Football League secretary Alan Hardaker, who said: "It is a football match, not a war".

 Before the qualifier with Poland at Wembley Stadium, the Derby County manager Brian Clough described Polish goalkeeper Jan Tomaszewski as a "circus clown in gloves".
 Errors by Norman Hunter and goalkeeper Peter Shilton and an inspired goalkeeping performance by Tomaszewski, who made many crucial, and sometimes unorthodox saves, meant that the match finished 1–1.
 Ramsey, always uncomfortable with the substitute rule, was blamed for waiting until the 85th minute before bringing on forward Kevin Hector.
-The draw meant that England had tried and failed to qualify for a World Cup for the first time in the national team's history.
+The draw meant that England had failed to qualify for a World Cup for the first time in the national team's history through the qualifiers (they weren't a member of FIFA so couldn't participate in the qualifying process until 1950).